Cambridge, Maryland: Geography

 According to the United States Census Bureau, the city has a total area of 12.64 sqmi, of which, 10.34 sqmi is land and 2.30 sqmi is water.

 Cambridge is on the southern bank of the Choptank River.

 Climate and climate mitigation

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, Cambridge has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 A 4.3 MW solar farm in Cambridge supplies about 40% of the power for the National Aquarium, and saves about 1,300 metric tons of carbon dioxide during the summer.

+Most Known for

+Cambridge is best known for its location on Maryland's Eastern Shore and its seafood industry.
+During World War II, Cambridge also contributed to the U.S. war effort through Cambridge Shipbuilders, which built aircraft rescue boats, crash boats, T-boats, and freight and passenger vessels for the U.S. Army.